sethpuckett/flashcards/README.md

 ## User Guide

+### Providing a spreadsheet

+Flashcard values are stored in Google Spreadsheets.
+Published spreadsheets have a key which can be used to load the flashcard values into the application.
+To load a spreadsheet copy its key into the input box and click `Load Spreadsheet`.
+If you're having trouble or if you would like more information about creating your own flashcards see the section "[Creating Your Own Flashcards](#creating-your-own-flashcards)".
+If you don't want to enter the spreadsheet key every time you can bookmark the application after you've loaded a spreadsheet, or configure the application to load a default spreadsheet on startup.
+There is more information about that in the section "[Configuring the Application](#configuring-the-application)".

+### Selecting a Deck

-When the app loads the first step is to select a deck from the dropdown list and click the `Load Deck` button.
-This will load all the cards in the deck.
+Spreadsheets can contain mulitple decks of flashcards.
+If a spreadsheet contains only one deck it will be selected automatically when the spreadsheet is loaded.
+Otherwise you will need to select a deck and press `Load Deck` to begin.
+This will display all the cards in the deck.
 By default one column will be hidden and the other column will be visible.

+### Commands

+When a deck is loaded you can interact with the application via mouse, tap, or keyboard commands.

 There are several buttons available on the UI to interact with the deck:
 * **Show 'left'**: Reveal all cards in the left column (and hide the right)